mattblovell/kodi_panel/README.rst

 Raspberry Pi
 ************

-For Raspberry Pi, follow the
+For Raspberry Pi boards, follow the
 `installation directions <https://luma-lcd.readthedocs.io/en/latest/>`_ from luma.lcd to get your display working.
 Luma's directions are thorough and provide suggested wiring for a number of displays.
 You can make